Ellie the Elephant: Notable performances and dance moves

 In addition to her court-side antics, and dance moves she is famous for, Ellie has several signature crowd participation moments, including the Ellie Stomp, The Ellie Wave, and the "Gotta Get Up" song that plays during the late game t-shirt toss.
 Her skillfulness at twerking has been noted in the New York Times.

-Ellie has performed notable halftime tributes to such artists as Lil Kim, Missy Elliot, Beyonce, Tyga, Mary J Blige, and others.
+Ellie has performed notable halftime tributes to such artists as Lil Kim, Missy Elliott, Beyonce, Tyga, Mary J Blige, and others.

 During the media tour after the Liberty's 2024 WNBA Championship win, Ellie graced the stage with Stephen Colbert, NBA Commissioner Adam Silver, New York Attorney General Leticia James, and Rappers Lil Mama, Fat Joe, and Remy Ma.
 New York City Mayor Eric Adams was made to hold her purse during a ceremony at New York City Hall while Ellie performed a dance breakdown.